andrew-field/go-template/README.md

   directory: "/"
   schedule:
     interval: "weekly"
-7. In settings->branches, update branch protection rule to require status checks, the branch is up to date and commits require a signature.
+10. In settings->branches, update branch protection rule to require status checks, the branch is up to date and commits require a signature.
 Can't add these rules if the repository is private.
-8. In settiings->actions, allow GitHub actions to create and approve pull requests.
+11. In settings->actions, allow GitHub actions to create and approve pull requests.
+12. In settings->secrets and variables->actions, add a repository secret ACTIONS_RUNNER_DEBUG as true, to allow debug logging in github actions.
-9. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings->general page.
+13. Check "Automatically delete head branches" and "Always suggest updating pull request branches" in settings->general page.

 [Code cov icicle svg markdown goes here]